B33Boy/3D-Scanner/README.md

 - press `c` to take an image
 - press `z` to pop the last image

 Next run `python scripts/calibrate.py` to run the calibration algorithm.
-The camera matrix, disortion coefficients, rotation, and translation vectors will be exported to `res/calibration_output/`.
+The camera matrix, disortion coefficients, rotation, and translation vectors will be exported to `res/cal_out/`.

+## Usage

+### Generating requirements.txt
+run the command `./gen_pipreq.sh` from the root of the project to update the requirements.txt

 <!-- LICENSE -->
 ## License